 15. Stroll the High Line and keep an eye peeled for artist Dorothy Iannone's homage to the Statue of Liberty, titled I Lift My Lamp Beside the Golden Door.
 Bring a copy of Emma Lazarus' famous poem with you and talk about what it means to you.

 16. Jump on the slides at one of our nine favorite Central Park playgrounds.
 Stick around afterward to explore a new-to-you corner of the park.

 Commune with the butterflies at the American Museum of Natural History.
 Photo by D. Finnin.

 17. The Butterfly Conservatory at the American Museum of Natural History re-opened in October, and remains one of those do-at-least-once-in-NYC activities.
 If you haven't been, now's your chance!

 18. The Museum at Eldridge Street hosts a special neighborhood walking tour & scavenger hunt that takes you to some of the spots that Lower East Side kids in the early 1900s knew and loved.

 19. Your library is open!
-The Manhattan main branch hosts The Lions Lego Zone.
+The Manhattan main branch hosts The Lions Lego Zone, and Countee Cullen presents a concert for little ones featuring Ian Hayes.
 Check out what's going on a your local branch, of just check out some books about America and the Democratic process.

 20. VOTE!
 You are allowed to bring children under 18 with you into the voting booth in every state in the country.
 And you can even let them cast your ballot for you (after you fill it in).
 What's not allowed?
 Selfies.
 Wait till you're outside to snap a commemorative photo.